 may not be the place for such type of learning.

-With this in mind, let’s review some of the topics and practices that are important to know.
+With this in mind, let’s review some topics and practices that are important to know.
 Let’s write what seems dull but that no one dares to express.

 - How to Ask Questions